woohoolabs/yin/README.md

 ```

 #### How to try it out
-If you want to get to know more how Yin works, have a look at the [examples](https://github.com/woohoolabs/yin/tree/master/examples):
+If you want to get to know more how Yin works, have a look at the
-set up a web server and visit `examples/index.php?example=EXAMPLE_NAME`, where `EXAMPLE_NAME` can be
+[examples](https://github.com/woohoolabs/yin/tree/master/examples): set up a web server, run `composer install` in
-"book", "book-rel", "users", "user" or "user-rel".
-But don't forget to run `composer install` first
-in Yin's root directory.
-You can also restrict which fields and attributes should be fetched.
-The original resources -
+Yin's root directory and visit the URL-s listed below.
+You can restrict the retrieved fields and relationships with
-which are transformed by Yin - can be found in the actions.
+the `fields` and `include` parameters as specified by JSON API.

 Example URL-s for the book resources:
-- `GET examples/index.php?example=books&id=1`
+- Fetching a book: `GET examples/index.php?example=books&id=1`
-- `GET examples/index.php?example=books-rel&id=1&relationship=authors`
+- Fetching the authors relationship: `GET examples/index.php?example=books-rel&id=1&rel=authors`:
-- `GET examples/index.php?example=books-rel&id=1&relationship=publishers`
+- Fetching the publisher relationship: `GET examples/index.php?example=books-rel&id=1&rel=publisher`
-- `POST examples/index.php?example=books`
+- Creating a new book: `POST examples/index.php?example=books`
-- `PATCH examples/index.php?example=books&id=1`
+- Updating a book: `PATCH examples/index.php?example=books&id=1`

 Example URL-s for the user resources:
-- `GET examples/index.php?example=users`
+- Fetching users: `GET examples/index.php?example=users`
-- `GET examples/index.php?example=users&id=1`
+- Fetching a user: `GET examples/index.php?example=users&id=1`
-- `GET examples/index.php?example=users-rel&id=1&relationship=contacts`
+- Fetching the contacts relationship: `GET examples/index.php?example=users-rel&id=1&rel=contacts`

 ## Versioning